SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 - Are composed of other types.
 - The following complex data types are available:
-   - [Structured types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenstructured_type_glosry.htm): Represent a sequence of arbitrary data type (i.e., they can be elementary, reference, or complex data types).
+   - [Structured types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenstructured_type_glosry.htm): Represent a sequence of arbitrary data types (i.e., they can be elementary, reference, or complex data types).
 The typical syntax element for the local definition of a structure is `...
 BEGIN OF ...
 END OF ...`.
    - [Table types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abentable_type_glosry.htm): Consist of a sequence of any number of lines of the same data type.
 It can be any elementary type, reference type, or complex data type.
 The type definition includes other properties such as the [table category](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abentable_category_glosry.htm) (defines how tables can be accessed) and [table key](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abentable_key_glosry.htm) (to identify the table lines).
 The typical syntax element is `...
 TABLE OF ...`.
    - [Enumerated types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenenum_type_glosry.htm): Specify a set of values in addition to the actual type properties.
 The typical syntax element is `...
 BEGIN OF ENUM ...
 END OF ENUM ...`.
 See more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenenumerated_types_usage.htm) and further down.
    - [Mesh types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenmesh_type_glosry.htm): Special structured type that contains only table types with structured line types as components that can be linked using mesh associations.
 The typical syntax element is `...
 BEGIN OF MESH ...
 END OF MESH ...`.
 See more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abaptypes_mesh.htm).